Routine Blood Biomarkers Reveal a Preclinical Continuum of Multiple Myeloma Risk: Results

-Among the 502,175 participants enrolled in the UK Biobank, we excluded 208 individuals with prevalent multiple myeloma (MM) and 46,420 with other cancers at baseline, yielding 455,547 cancer-free individuals.
-After further excluding 76,617 participants with incomplete biomarker data, the final analytical cohort comprised 378,930 participants, of whom 980 developed incident MM during follow-up.

-At baseline, individuals who later developed MM were older (mean age 60.60~$\pm$~6.80 vs. 56.20~$\pm$~8.10 years in non-cases; $P<0.001$) and more frequently male (58.20\% vs. 47.30\%; $P<0.001$; Table~1).
-Education and ethnicity distributions were similar between groups, but MM cases were more likely to report lower household income: 23.10\% vs. 19.00\% reported annual income $<\pounds 18{,}000$, whereas 3.20\% vs. 4.80\% reported income $>\pounds 100{,}000$ ($P<0.001$).
-Townsend deprivation scores were comparable between groups.
+We analysed 299,035 cancer-free UK Biobank participants, of whom 768 developed incident MM over a median follow-up of 12.4 years (Table \ref{table1}).
+Compared with non-cases, individuals who subsequently developed MM were older (mean age 60.58~$\pm$~6.81 vs.\ 55.98~$\pm$~8.17 years; $P<0.001$) and more frequently male (65.0\% vs.\ 52.3\%; $P<0.001$).
+Ethnicity and educational attainment were broadly similar between groups.
+Future MM cases showed modest socioeconomic differences, being more likely to report lower household income ($P<0.001$) and greater area-level deprivation as measured by the Townsend Deprivation Index (median $-2.38$ vs.\ $-2.16$; $P=0.011$).